ccallawa/alyvix_doc/test_case_execution.rst

    alyvix_cipher -d <text_string_to_decrypt> -k <private_key>

-To use the encrypted text string, put it in the **string** box of an object component.
+To use the encrypted text string, put it in the :ref:`string box <alyvix_designer_options_strings>` of an object component.

 You can then run a test case with encrypted strings by supplying the private key: